cs231n/cs231n.github.io/google_cloud_tutorial.md

   <img src='/assets/cloud-networking-external-ip.png'>
 </div>

 To have a static IP address, change **Type** from **Ephemeral** to **Static**.
-Enter your prefered name for your static IP, mine is "cs231n-ip" (see screenshot below).
+Enter your prefered name for your static IP, ours is `cs231n-ip` (see screenshot below).
 And click on Reserve.
 Remember to release the static IP address when you are done because according to [this page](https://jeffdelaney.me/blog/running-jupyter-notebook-google-cloud-platform/ "Title") Google charges a small fee for unused static IPs.

 <div class='fig figcenter fighighlight'>
   <img src='/assets/cloud-networking-external-ip-naming.png'>